isc-projects/bind9/doc/arm/reference.rst

       :tags: logging
       :short: Sets the number of seconds to wait between attempts to reopen a closed output stream.

-      The number of seconds to wait
-      between attempts to reopen a closed output stream.
+      This sets the number of seconds to wait between attempts to reopen a closed output stream.
 The minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 5 seconds.
 For convenience, TTL-style time-unit suffixes may be